Does Medicare Cover Toilet Safety Frames ?

-Programs devised to transition people back from care institutions into their own homes
+Programs designed to transition people back from care institutions, into their own homes

-Money follows the person is a Medicaid program which relocates the elderly back to their homes – which, as I said previously, can also mean assisted living – after they have been nursing facilities.
+This is a Medicaid program which relocates the elderly back to their homes – which, as I said previously, can also mean assisted living – after they have been in nursing facilities.

 If particular equipment is required so that the participant may relocate home, the program will purchase the equipment for them.